 If your application fulfils the above requirements, it will be submitted for active consideration by DFF on the basis of the submitted material.
 This means that DFF will not obtain further information, in the form of supplementary application materials, from you after the application deadline and during the processing of the application, irrespective of whether your application is incomplete in relation to the requirements listed under each funding instrument in this call for proposals.
-It also means that DFF will not accept any supplementary application materials after the application deadline.
+It also means that DFF will not accept any supplementary application materials after the application deadline, unless DFF specifically requests this, e.g. in connection with the transferral of applications between research councils (see section 5.5).